-- CO1.Examine critically the concept, nature and characteristics of students with various special needs - CO2.Understand the national and international initiatives towards the education of students with diverse needs - CO3.Develop critical understanding of the policies and legislations related to inclusive education. - CO4.Develop an understanding of the challenges faced by students with diverse Needs and identify the various aspects of teacher preparation and research priorities in Inclusive Education.
+- Examine critically the concept, nature and characteristics of students with various special needs - Understand the national and international initiatives towards the education of students with diverse needs - Develop critical understanding of the policies and legislations related to inclusive education. - Develop an understanding of the challenges faced by students with diverse needs. - Develop knowledge and skill to address the diverse needs of the students in inclusive Education. - Identify the various aspects of teacher preparation and research priorities in Inclusive Education.

-UNIT I: Introduction to Inclusive Education
+UNIT I Introduction to Inclusive Education